Vitamin-C Boost, Glazed Lemon-Yogurt Loaf for First Trimester (Soft & Tender!)

 • Scrape the sides: Halfway through the mixing, use a silicone spatula or wooden spoon to scrape the sides and bottom of the bowl to ensure none of the dry ingredients are still stuck there.

-• Stop eating the batter: While eating raw batter isn't great, I absolutely recommend that you stop licking the spoon AFTER the eggs go in.
+• Stop eating the batter: While eating raw batter isn't ideal, I absolutely recommend that you stop licking the spoon AFTER the eggs go in.
 Once raw eggs are in the batter, don't do any more taste-tests to reduce the risk of salmonella (food poisoning).

 • Extra fruity loaf: Stir 1/2-1 cup fresh blueberries, raspberries, or blackberries into the batter for a fun twist.
-You can use frozen berries as long as they're thawed and well drained.
+You can use frozen berries as long as they're thawed and well-drained.

 • Use add-ins: Mix 1/2-1 cup shredded coconut, chopped almonds, chopped pecans, or dried cranberries into the batter for more flavor and texture.